 Responding to Biological Spills

-Immediate decontamination is important following the spill of a biological substance, whether it is a cell line, human or animalblood or other bodily fluids, viral vector, recombinant/synthetic nucleic acids (r/sNA), biological toxins, or actual pathogens.
-All these substances can have a range of consequences, depending on the type of spill, the volume, the location, and practices performed when cleaning up a spill.
-Proactively identifying where spills can happen will help determine what clean up measures and decontamination supplies are needed.
+Immediate decontamination is important following the spill of a biological substance, whether it is a cell line, human or animal blood or other bodily fluids, viral vector, recombinant/synthetic nucleic acids (r/sNA), biological toxins, or actual pathogens.
+All these substances can have a range of consequences, depending on the type of spill, the volume, the location, and the practices performed when cleaning up a spill.
+Proactively identifying where spills can happen will help determine what clean-up measures and decontamination supplies are needed.

 - Review the Biological Safety Manuals, Laboratory Safety Manual and Chemical Hygiene Plan (5.4), and Spill Cleanup Procedure for general spill response practices

 - Understand what hazardous materials can be found within the laboratory and identify where spills could occur

 - Ensure a spill kit and cleanup material are available in the laboratory and be aware of where they are stored

 - Spill kits are available through several safety supply vendors or laboratory personnel can assemble their own

 - Spill kits must be tailored to the materials the lab works with.